Travel Insurance Coverage for Disabled Holidaymakers

-should ensure they have enough medication with them to last the trip and to check any accommodation they plan to stay in has sufficient facilities to cover their needs.
+Disabled holidaymakers have been advised to check their travel insurance to make sure it covers key areas.
+Brian Seaman, head of consultancy at Tourism for All, said individuals with a disability should ensure they have enough medication with them to last the trip and to check any accommodation they plan to stay in has sufficient facilities to cover their needs.

-He noted: "You may need to ask a few questions about the facilities; even if it says it is accessible you should find out whether it meets your particular needs."
+"You may need to ask a few questions about the facilities; even if it says it is accessible you should find out whether it meets your particular needs."

 New European legislation is coming into force from July this year that means airports will now be responsible for meeting the needs of disabled travelers as approximately two million disabled passengers use UK airports each year.

 Furthermore, a recent survey carried out by Leonard Cheshire Disability found that 37 percent of disabled passengers have experienced negative attitudes from airport staff and those on board flights.
 In other news, charity for the elderly, Age Concern, has reported that the inability to find cheap travel insurance for pensioners has been called "ageism" by one newspaper columnist.
-Writing earlier this month in the Guardian, Jackie Ashley called on the government to tackle the problem of prejudice against the elderly.
+Writing in the Guardian, Jackie Ashley called on the government to tackle the problem of prejudice against the elderly.

-Ms Ashley cited the opinion of one Age Concern campaigner on the issue of travel insurance for pensioners, saying: "The effect of insurance companies refusing even to give a quote to elderly people is like walking along the high street and finding eight out of ten shops with a sign reading no old people here."
+"The effect of insurance companies refusing even to give a quote to elderly people is like walking along the high street and finding eight out of ten shops with a sign reading no old people here."

 Rather than searching for travel insurance, another article in the Guardian has revealed that many British pensioners may soon be "exploiting a tax loophole" by transferring their retirement pots abroad.
 Retiring overseas rather than simply holidaying there could cost the UK taxpayer hundreds of millions of pounds as wealthy pensioners escape paying British tax rates.